AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/error-purging-fastly-cache-on-cloud-the-purge-request-was-not-processed-successfully.md

 curl -X GET -s https://api.fastly.com/service/<Service ID>/version/<Editable Version #>/snippet -H "Fastly-Key:FASTLY_API_TOKEN"
 ```

 Review the list of VCLs.
 If you have issues with the default VCLs from Fastly, you can upload again or verify the content per the [Fastly default VCLs](https://github.com/fastly/fastly-magento2/tree/master/etc/vcl_snippets).
-For editing your custom VCLs, see [Custom Fastly VCL snippets](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/cdn/custom-vcl-snippets/fastly-vcl-custom-snippets.html) in our developer documentation.
+For editing your custom VCLs, see [Custom Fastly VCL snippets](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/cdn/custom-vcl-snippets/fastly-vcl-custom-snippets.html) in the Commerce on Cloud Infrastructure Guide.

 ## More information